 Accommodation Brochure 2014

 PG provided an update on behalf of Sebastian for the accommodation brochure which is included below.
 The group discussed the use of augmented reality and considered the ways this could be interlinked between different marketing publications in the future.
 Questions were raised about the use and governance of videos and PG suggested it would be worthwhile to come forward with an action plan with a perspective from a stakeholder group.
-PU added he feels the refresh of the accommodation brochure is an exciting experience.
+PU added he feels the refresh of the accommodation brochure has been a positive experience to date.

 The re-design of the 2014/15 Accommodation Brochure started on the 6 September 2013 and has a projected delivery date of the 1 November.
 The brochure has a 60,000 print run and is distributed to all offer holders as part of the conversion schedule.

-At present, we are approximately one week behind schedule.
-This is due to the fact that we had to arrange a one-day photo-shoot for the project, which was only possible on the 4 October, a minor delay in confirming the updated text and the introduction of several new elements to this publication.

-These new elements are augmented reality, dynamic maps, an update to the content of the iManchester App to include off campus residences and the re-design of a 'Cultural Spaces Map' from the 2013 Crucial guide.
+New elements include augmented reality, dynamic maps, an update to the content of the iManchester App to include off campus residences and the re-design of a 'Cultural Spaces Map' from the 2013 Crucial guide.

-However, despite this minor delay, I am hoping that we can retrieve some of the lost time during the proofing stage of the project, so that the delivery will still be on or very shortly after the 1st November.

 The Manchester Advantage